 In addition to my research and work with science teachers, I am interested in conservation education.
 While a middle school science teacher, I worked in the summer as the education coordinator of the Cheetah Conservation Fund in Namibia.
 That experience led to work with other international conservation organizations and, more recently, with Earth Expeditions.
 Through Earth Expeditions I have facilitated field courses in conservation hot spots around the world including Namibia, Trinidad and Tobago, and, most recently, Malaysian Borneo.

 Before coming to NAU I coordinated a graduate licensure program in mathematics and science education at Oregon State University where I received my doctorate in science education in 2009.
 Previously, I was a middle school science teacher in Salem, Oregon, and in South Central Los Angeles.
-Before I became a teacher I conducted research in pharmacology at Oregon Health Sciences University, immunology at the Scripps Research Institute, and ecology in the Chiricahua National Forest of southern Arizona.
+Before I became a teacher I conducted research in pharmacology at Oregon Health Sciences University, immunology at the Scripps Research Institute, and ecology in the Chiricahua National Monument of southern Arizona.